Digital Marketing Agency | SEO, Paid Social & PPC

 How To Add React Native Push Notification to iOS and Android Apps

 If Credential Guard is not already enabled on your device, you have the option of doing so in one of three primary ways: through Group Policy, by editing the Windows Registry, or by utilizing Microsoft Intune.
-In addition to that, if you are a power user, you have the option to enable Credential Guard along with UEFI lock.
+In addition to that, if you are a power user, you have the option to enable Credential Guard along with the UEFI lock.
 Group Policy will make the activation of this feature simpler for the vast majority of administrators.

 How to Disable Windows Credential Guard